-- Holiday Meal Celebration Staff serve students a holiday meal before the winter break. - Sports When possible, Valley Community School will participate in a variety of sports with other alternative schools.
+- Holiday Meal Celebration Staff serve students a holiday meal before the winter break. - Prom Students who are in good standing, both academically and behaviorally, are invited to attend the prom.
+More information concerning the prom will be distributed to students in the early spring. - Sports When possible, Valley Community School will participate in a variety of sports with other alternative schools.
 Information and eligibility for sports will be available in the school office.
-Sports physicals are required. - Field Trips Field trips will be available during the year for students with exceptional attendance, grades and behavior.
+Sports physicals are required. - Field Trips Field trips will be available during the year for students with exceptional attendance, grades and behavior. - After School Program A daily ASP program will be available to students on a first come, first serve basis.
+Please ask the office staff for additional information.